chipsalliance/Caliptra/doc/Caliptra.md

 ## Device resilience

-As noted earlier, Caliptra plays a role in maintaining the resilience posture of the SoC as defined by NIST SP800-193 Platform Firmware Resiliency Guidelines (see [Reference 1](#ref-1)).
+As noted earlier, Caliptra plays a role in maintaining the resilience posture of the SoC as defined by NIST SP 800-193 Platform Firmware Resiliency Guidelines (see [Reference 1](#ref-1)).
 As the Silicon RTM, Caliptra is either responsible for, or participates in, various protection and detection requirements described in the NIST publication.

-The following table describes the NIST SP800-193 requirements that Caliptra shall meet, either on its own or in conjunction with other components within the SoC or platform.
+The following table describes the NIST SP 800-193 requirements that Caliptra shall meet, either on its own or in conjunction with other components within the SoC or platform.
 Requirements not listed are assumed to be not covered and out-of-scope for Caliptra.
 In particular, most requirements related to firmware update and recovery are out-of-scope and must be handled by other components of the system.

-*Table 8: NIST SP800-193 requirements*
+*Table 8: NIST SP 800-193 requirements*

 <table>
     <thead>
         <tr>
-            <th><b>NIST SP800-193 Chapter</b></th>
+            <th><b>NIST SP 800-193 Chapter</b></th>
             <th><b>Requirement</b></th>
             <th><b>Caliptra responsibility</b></th>
         </tr>